Before the test

 Please see the Refund policy page for more information.

-The test fee for a single component is $92.50 (GST inclusive).
-Please see the information on the Payment page.
+The test fee for a single component is currently $98 (GST inclusive).
+The test fee for both components is $196.00.

 No, the fee for sitting the test must be paid in full when you register for the test.
 This will secure your test sitting for the test window you register for.